ministryofjustice/hmpps-community-accommodation-tier-2-ui/doc/task_list_system.md

 ```
   constructor(
-    body: Partial<FundingInformationBody>,
+    body: Partial<FundingSourceBody>,
   ) {
-    this.body = body as FundingInformationBody
+    this.body = body as FundingSourceBody
   }

 ```